 Formulate Answers to Possible Questions

 Based on the job description, you should be able to identify skills important to the position and develop possible questions designed to articulate these skills.
-You can also get additional sample questions from Career Services.
+You can also get additional sample questions from the links below in Online Resources.
 Review the STAR method (cite a Situation and Task in relation to the Action you took and the Results) to prepare for “tell me about a time…” questions used in common behavioral interviewing.

 Prepare Your Own List of Questions for the Employer

 Keep questions about salary, benefits, vacation, etc. to yourself until after you have an offer, but be sure to showcase the in-depth research you’ve done by asking intelligent questions that follow from your research.
-For many great examples of questions to ask, visit Interview Questions to Ask.com.
+For many great examples of questions to ask, visit Best Questions to Ask in a Job Interview .

 Things to Remember To Take The Interview